What Happens If You Want to Return A Personal Loan?

 It may be a bit extreme to be afraid of interest rates, but you certainly should not be a fan of them.
 Every personal loan has interest rates, which depend on your credit score.
 Interest rates are annoying but a necessary evil when it comes to personal loans.
 Interest rates can make a huge difference in your monthly payment.
 Before I get into the details of how interest rates impact your monthly payment, you should understand more about interest.

 When you obtain a personal loan, you borrow a set amount.
-That is the principle amount.
+That is the principal amount.
 This is the amount to which the lender adds interest.
 Most lenders have a maximum amount they allow people to borrow.
 Lenders add interest on top of the principle.
 This is a percentage of your loan.
 This is usually a fixed rate that can be anywhere between 7 percent to 30 percent.
 Each loan has a term length.
 This is the amount of time you have to pay back the loan.
 It can be anywhere from 3 years to 5 years.
 Like the loan amount, the term length is fixed so you know how long you will pay back the loan.

 Here is an example of the impact of interest shown in numbers: